 What does a molecular genetics technologist do?

-Career outlook for a molecular genetics technologist
+Becoming a molecular genetics technologist

-According to the Bureau of Labor Statistics, employment of medical and clinical lab technologists, which include molecular genetics technologists, is projected to increase faster than average.
+According to the Bureau of Labor Statistics, the employment of medical and clinical lab technologists, which include molecular genetics technologists, is projected to increase faster than average.
 The genetics field is expected to grow for many years and the emphasis on personalized medicine will increase the demand for technologists who can perform complex genetic testing.